PD 168568 dihydrochloride

 Citations are publications that use Tocris products.

 Currently there are no citations for PD 168568 dihydrochloride.
 Do you know of a great paper that uses PD 168568 dihydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area

 Tocris offers the following scientific literature in this area to showcase our products.
 We invite you to request* or download your copy today!

 *Please note that Tocris will only send literature to established scientific business / institute addresses.

 Written by Phillip Strange and revised by Kim Neve in 2013, this review summarizes the history of the dopamine receptors and provides an overview of individual receptor subtype properties, their distribution and identifies ligands which act at each receptor subtype.
 Compounds available from Tocris are listed.

 The key feature of drug addiction is the inability to stop using a drug despite clear evidence of harm.
 This poster describes the brain circuits associated with addiction, and provides an overview of the main classes of addictive drugs and the neurotransmitter systems that they target.